benjaminsampica/home-lan-config/README.md

 When it’s time to sync:

-1. Ensure every PC is powered on, logged in, and connected to the network.
+1. Ensure every client PC is powered on, logged in, and connected to the network.
-2. Update `games.json` (add/remove games)
+2. Update `games.jsonc` (add/remove games)
 3. Run `sync_games.ps1` on the server to cache new data
-4. Run `push_sync.ps1` to push changes to all PCs
+4. Run `push_sync.ps1` on the server to push changes to all PCs